AZENet Board of Directors

 Phoenix Region Chairs

 Research Director, NORC at the University of Chicago

 Martha Franquemont, MPP (Scottsdale)

-Strategic Planning & Management Analyst, Arizona Department of Economic Security
+Reporting & Analysis Manager, Arizona Department of Economic Security

-Martha is a Lean Coach at the Arizona Department of Economic Security, specializing in performance measurement, data analytics, and metrics development.
-Her work focuses on improving the eligibility determination process for SNAP, TANF, and Medicaid through leveraging data and Lean Six Sigma methodologies.
+Martha has a background in process improvement, higher education analytics, microfinance, and program evaluation.
 She has an MPP in Policy Informatics from Arizona State University and a BS in Economics and Political Science from Bradley University.